pybamm-team/PyBaMM/docs/install/install-from-source.rst

 Using Homebrew (recommended for MacOS users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using MacOS, an alternative to the above is to get the required SUNDIALS components from Homebrew:
+If you are using MacOS, an alternative to the above is to get the required SUNDIALS components from Homebrew:

 .. code:: bash